nialov/fractopo/paper/paper.md

 of analysis results in the form of `matplotlib`/`seaborn` [@hunter_matplotlib_2007; @waskom_seaborn_2021] plots and as numerical data in the form of `numpy` arrays and `pandas` dataframes can be generated.
-The results include e.g. rose plots of the orientation of the traces [@sanderson_making_2020], power-law length distribution analysis of the lengths of traces [@bonnet_scaling_2001; @alstott_powerlaw_2014], cross-cutting and abutting relationships between predefined trace sets, fracture intensities [@sanderson_use_2015] and topological ternary plots [@manzocchi_connectivity_2002; @sanderson_use_2015] (\autoref{fig:montage}).
+The results (\autoref{fig:montage}) include e.g. rose plots of the orientation of the traces [@sanderson_making_2020], power-law length distribution analysis of the lengths of traces [@bonnet_scaling_2001; @alstott_powerlaw_2014], cross-cutting and abutting relationships between predefined trace sets, fracture intensities [@sanderson_use_2015] and topological ternary plots [@manzocchi_connectivity_2002; @sanderson_use_2015].
 The package bears much similarity, and is inspired by, `NetworkGT` [@nyberg_networkgt_2018] which first provided a workflow for analysis of fracture trace data, including the determination of topological branches and nodes.
 However, the tight integration of `NetworkGT` with `QGIS` causes the package to be less friendly to development as it restricts the use of `NetworkGT` strictly inside `QGIS` (or alternatively `ArcGIS`, but with the now deprecated version of `NetworkGT`).
 In contrast, `fractopo`, can be used anywhere with either the `conda`, `pip` or `nix` package managers as well as containing features absent from `NetworkGT`, such as the determination of cross-cutting relationships between groups of fractures.

 ![General workflow illustration of the data that `fractopo` takes and the available results.\label{fig:diagram}](figs/fractopo_2d_diagram.png)